 Overheating of the automatic-transmission fluid can occur when the car is towing a heavy load, such as a trailer in hilly country, with the wrong gear selected, resulting in abnormally frequent gear changing.
-Try selecting position 1, 2 or 3.
+To avoid the transmission oil from overheating always drive in Normal mode, then the adaptive gear change pattern is active.
 High ambient temperatures can also increase the temperature of the transmission fluid or the oil cooler may be faulty.
 As the transmission fluid temperature increases, its useful service life is reduced.
-Contact an authorized Saab dealer (see also page 156).
+Contact an authorized Saab dealer (see also page 179).

 Remember to use engine-braking (selector position 1, 2, or 3) to spare the brakes when you are driving on a long or steep downhill slope.
-Select the same gear as you would on the corresponding uphill slope.